 18 million Brits have encountered a nuisance neighbour

-Your home is your safe haven, the place you relax, rest and escape from the rest of the world – so it’s no surprise that anything that intrudes on this can be deemed a nuisance on your day-to-day life.
+Your home is your safe haven – so it’s no surprise that anything which intrudes on this can be deemed a nuisance on your day-to-day life.

 Here at Ocean homeowner loans, we help people to buy their dream home, and we think it’s important that your property stays as tranquil as possible, and so we’ve conducted some research into neighbour nuisances and put together some helpful tips on how to deal with them.